 The balancing requirements for a supercapacitor vary with application and product type so CAP-XX elected not to add internal balancing but to instead work with customers to determine the optimum solution for each system.
 These solutions range from a simple resistor that is suitable for most systems to an active balance circuit for more demanding applications.

 What temperature ranges does CAP-XX offer?

-CAP-XX offers a general purpose G series with an operating temperature range of -40°C to +70°C,and a high temperature H series with an extended operating temperature range of -40°C to +85°C and higher voltage rating of 2.75V/cell.
+CAP-XX offers a general purpose DMF and G series with an operating temperature range of -40°C to +70°C,and high temperature H series with an extended operating temperature range of -40°C to +85°C and higher voltage rating of 2.75V/cell, and an ultra-long life DMT series with a temperature range of -40°C to +85°C and voltage rating of 4.2V, which is the maximum required for Li-Ion battery applications.
 CAP-XX does not recommend operating its supercapacitors at or near maximum rated temperature for an extended period of time as it will reduce life and impact on performance.

 Can CAP-XX supercapacitors be connected in series to achieve higher voltage?

 Yes.
 The GW2 and GS2 devices are essentially two of the respective devices connected in series to achieve a higher voltage.
 Please contact our sales team with your requirements.

 What is the difference between cylindrical and prismatic supercapacitors?

 A prismatic supercapacitor such as CAP-XX produces, consists of a number of layers that are connected in parallel.
 This results in a flat, very low-ESR device.
 A cylindrical supercapacitor is “wound” into a roll and while cost effective for larger devices a cylindrical device typically is larger and has higher ESR and inductance.